 More recently, I started publishing.
 First a monthly magazine, now tutorials for other artists.
 There’s a lot of creativity involved in graphic design, finding easy-to-read ways to lay out text and images so they make sense and look good.

-Other suggestions are gardening, sewing, quilting.
+Other suggestions are gardening, sewing, and quilting.
 Even putting jigsaw puzzles together.

 You may not have to go that far afield to find something that sparks an interest in you.
 Chances are good that if you’re an artist, you’re also creative in other ways.
 Give time to those other creative outlets to rekindle an interest in your art.